 Gluing: this involves attaching the chipped tooth back on the parent tooth with glue and filing it to shape

 Bonding: In this treatment process, the dentist uses a resin to fill the crack in the teeth restoring the shape, look and function of the teeth back to normal.

 Crowning: when a crown is required for a cracked tooth, it usually means part of the tooth is completely broken.
 In this procedure, a new dental is made with ceramic or porcelain to the exact shape of the damaged tooth.
 Prior to fitting the new teeth, the dentist files away the upper surface of the enamel, makes an impression to fit your parent tooth in size and color.
 This is not done immediately as the impression is made in a lab.
 On a return visit, the new tooth is fitted and cemented to your cracked tooth, filed, smoothed and polished.
 This will last a lifetime if proper oral hygiene is maintained.

 Root canal treatment: this procedure occurs when the crack is extensive and reaches the root system of the tooth.
 In this procedure, the dentist or surgeon will extract some pulp to prevent tooth infection before restoring the tooth.
 This prevents any weakness or decay to the tooth in the future.

-Complete extraction: if the cracked tooth is dead and non-functional, your dentist will recommend removing the tooth completely and the possibility of attaching a new fake tooth is its place.
+Complete extraction: if the cracked tooth is dead and non-functional, your Walk In Dentist near me will recommend removing the tooth completely and the possibility of attaching a new fake tooth is its place.

 When a cracked tooth is fixed, keep up with your oral hygiene and ensure to check with your dentist at regular intervals.
 It will also help to improve your chewing habits and desist from what caused the tooth crack in the first place.